MailCleaner Newsletter Module

 Activation through the user interface:

-When you allow a Newsletter, this adds the body sender to the whitelist with a specific tag.
+When you allow a Newsletter, this adds both the envelop sender and the body sender to the whitelist with a specific tag.
 Note that this will not affect the spam filtering process.
-Never add the sender of a newsletter manually in the whitelist for your email or domain but only use the “Accept this newsletter” button.

-For ISPs we provide a script to automatically change the setting of all domains to quarantine mode for newsletters.
+For ISPs we provide commands to automatically change the setting of all domains to quarantine mode for newsletters.

-Here are scripts (one liner.... !) to enable/disable the functionality massively:
+Here are the commands to enable/disable the functionality massively:

 To disable, change 0 to 1.